 The original DVD special features were as follows.
 There were audio options including a stereo sound audio mix option for the story; a DVD audio commentary with Lalla Ward; John Leeson; director Paul Joyce; script-editor Christopher H. Bidmead and visual effects designer Mat Irvine as well as an isolated music option by Peter Howell.
 There was also an info-text commentary option to enjoy.
 There was ‘The Dreaming’ making-of documentary with behind-the-scenes cast and crew interviews; ‘The Boy With The Golden Star’ interview with Matthew Waterhouse and ‘Lalla’s Wardrobe’ frockumentary.
 There were also extended and deleted scenes of the story; BBC continuity announcements of the story; a photo gallery of the story with an info-text option and a ‘Radio Times Listing’ PDF of the story.
 There was a ‘coming soon’ DVD trailer for the ‘The Rescue’ and ‘The Romans’ with William Hartnell, William Russell, Jacqueline Hill and Maureen O’Brien.
 There was also an Easter Egg to look out for on the DVD, which was ‘The Axe Man’ deleted clip from ‘The Dreaming’ making-of documentary with visual effects designer Mat Irvine.

-On Disc 5 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the stereo sound audio mix option for the story; the DVD audio commentary; the isolated music option; the info-text commentary option; ‘The Dreaming’ making-of documentary; ‘Lalla’s Wardrobe’ frockumentary; the extended and deleted scenes; the ‘Radio Times Listings’ PDF and ‘The Axe Man’ deleted clip can be found on there.
+On Disc 5 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the stereo sound audio mix option for the story; the DVD audio commentary; the isolated music option; ‘The Dreaming’ making-of documentary; ‘Lalla’s Wardrobe’ frockumentary; the extended and deleted scenes; the ‘Radio Times Listings’ PDF and ‘The Axe Man’ deleted clip can be found on there.
 ‘The Boy With The Golden Star’ interview with Matthew Waterhouse isn’t included on the ‘Warriors’ Gate’ Blu-ray disc for the Season 18 Blu-ray box set and is instead included on the ‘Earthshock’ Blu-ray disc for the Season 19 Blu-ray box set.
-The BBC continuity announcements and the photo gallery (without the info-text option) for ‘Warriors’ Gate’ have been updated for 2019 on the Blu-ray.
+The BBC continuity announcements, the info-text commentary option, and the photo gallery (without the info-text option) for ‘Warriors’ Gate’ have been updated for 2019 on the Blu-ray.